Academic Advising Registration Overview

 - Drop-in Sessions

-- Students who want register early for classes and prefer immediate face to face feedback from their advisor can attend one of several drop-in sessions offered during the registration period.
+- Students in on campus programs or that prefer immediate face- to- face feedback from their advisor can attend one of several drop-in sessions offered during the registration period.
 The dates and times for drop-in sessions are provided in an e-mail sent by the advisor to their advisees.
 Students are expected to bring a written proposed schedule to the session for the advisor to review.
 After obtaining advisor approval, the student can register for classes.

 - Students can also submit via e-mail a proposed schedule to their advisor.
 Please note that during the registration period advisors receive numerous e-mails from their advisees.
 E-mails are responded to on a first come first serve basis.
 After the proposed schedule is reviewed and approved, the advisor will send a reply and students can register for classes.
-E-mail advising is reserved for students in good academic standing.
+E-mail advising is reserved for students in good academic standing, or in online programs.

-- Face to face sessions are also required for students who are experiencing academic difficulty, which may have resulted in their being placed on academic alert, probation, or suspension (APS).
+- Individual appointments are also required for students who are experiencing academic difficulty, which may have resulted in their being placed on academic alert, probation, or suspension (APS).
 Each category requires that the student meet with their advisor.
 If the student has been suspended, before being re-admitted, they are required to meet with other College officials as well.
-In both cases, the purpose of the meeting is to discuss behavioral changes and to design a plan to improve academic performance.
+In all cases, the purpose of the meeting is to discuss behavioral changes and to design a plan to improve academic performance.

-- Although face to face sessions are typically reserved for new and APS students, any student can request an appointment with their advisor for a face to face session.
+- Although individual appointments are typically reserved for new and APS students, any student can contact their advisor to request an appointment.

 Office of Academic Advising